tjg14/FD24mySQL/README.md

 To do
--linear on scorecard, bets input, bets results, back to rounds
+-linear on scorecard, bets input, bets results, back to rounds -?? change bets reults to bets details page,, then add bets history, just one line each bet (or not)

 -plum login - golfisfun2
 -go through routes for race conditions